gdnmobilelab/png-pong/readme.md

 ## What is it?

-PngPong is a very, very basic replacement for the `<canvas>` tag in elements that do not support it - primarily, service workers.
+PngPong is a very, very basic replacement for the Canvas API in environments that do not support it - primarily, service workers.
 Instead, it manually manipulates the bytes of a PNG file to copy the contents of another image, or draw basic shapes (currently only rectangles).